CodingAzri/CodingAzri/README.md

 ## 🔍 What I'm up to:

-- 🌱 Currently immersing myself in Python and all its wonders.
+- 🌱 Currently immersing myself in Python, NumPy and Pandas
 - 💼 Actively seeking job opportunities to apply my newfound skills.
 - 📈 Eager to tackle data-driven challenges and create meaningful solutions.